Essentials of Modelling: How to set up a good modeling practice

 Set-up

 This course will take place at the campus of WUR.
-The first week involves lectures, assignments and group-work.
+The week involves lectures, assignments and group-work.
 Prior to lectures, participants have to prepare questions/points of discussion for after the lectures based on provided reading material.
-The second week involves working on your own work/project where you can receive feedback from course lecturers.
-Beforehand the course, we will ask participants to submit a brief note with an answer to the question: “What scares you in your modelling project?”.
+Before (or prior to) the course, we will ask participants to submit a brief note with an answer to the question: “What scares you in your modelling project?”.
 The goal is to have students exchange their (good/bad) experiences and devise possible solutions during the course.

 Course organisers and lecturers